suika3-community/suika3/README.md

 the game quality including graphical design, user experience, and content.

-### Is "Supports virtually all platforms" really true?
+### Is "Supports all modern platforms" really true?

 It's understandable that you find this hard to believe, but everything is working according to our checks.
 However, when you ship it as a